omeka/classic-enduser/docs/GettingStarted/Searching.md

 ![Search options, with the ellipses expanded.
 There is a red 1 just under the ellipses.
 At the bottom of the window, below the options for search query type and record types, a red 2 is next to the "Advanced Search" link](/doc_files/searchExpanded.png)

-To access the advanced search, click on the ellipses (…) button to the right of the basic search bar (1) and then click the link to “Advanced Search (Items Only)” (2)
+To access the advanced search, click on the ellipses (…) button to the right of the basic search bar and then click the link to “Advanced Search (Items Only)”.

 The “Search Items” page will load.
 It presents a variety of options for advanced searching across all items.
 You do not need to complete all fields, only as many as you want.